AD9000/Sudo-Kit/README.md

 ## How to use
 1. Select the type of script you want to use by navigating to the folder.
-2. Run the command `chmod +x setup && sudo ./setup`
+2. Run the command `chmod +x setup && ./setup` and enter the root password if prompted
 3. ???
 4. Profit.